-During my walks, many of the English folk I meet are baffled why I would come all the way across the ocean to hike in their backyard.
+During my walks, many of the British folk I meet are baffled why I would come all the way across the ocean to hike in their backyard.
 They have a point.
 The United States is unmatched in terms of pure natural aesthetic and diversity.
-From the Grand Canyon (virtually in my backyard) to the coast and virgin redwoods forests of California, to the bucolic farm country of New England, there’s really no place like the U.S.
+From the Grand Canyon (virtually in my backyard) to the coast and virgin redwoods forests of California to the bucolic farm country of New England, there’s really no place like the U.S.

 Generally, the type of walking tour with which this blog is concerned is a self-guided hike on a long distance end-to-end British footpath.
 While these trails generally dip in and through rural farmland and villages, they never really stray too far from civilization.
 A day’s walk will usually include breakfast, lunch, and dinner in three different and distinct villages.
 Every night, a walker will lodge in a B&B, inn or the occasional hotel.
-This is not the type of nature hiking we are accustomed to in the U.S.
+This is not the type of wilderness hiking we are accustomed to in the U.S.

 Most Europeans I’ve talked to don’t share the American’s fascination with historical sites.
-When you grow up in a place where there are remnants of neolithic settlements, the roman empire, and medieval societies, history loses its novelty.
+When you grow up in a place where there are remnants of Neolithic settlements, the Roman empire, and medieval societies, history loses its novelty.
 With the exception of the isolated and sporadic native American ruins, there are very few signs of human history in the U.S. A 100-year-old house is considered historically significant enough to exempt the owner from certain real estate taxes in some U.S. states.
 Meanwhile, living in a 300 old structure in some European cities not uncommon.

-In England, I can walk through neolithic long barrows, Celtic hill forts, Roman ruins and maintained medieval structures, all in a single day.
+In England, I can walk through neolithic long barrows, iron age hill forts, Roman ruins and maintained medieval structures, all in a single day.
 Walking into a slouching 17th-century pub and having to crouch to avoid hitting my head on the ceiling, teaches me more about the nutrition of 17th century Europeans in a more tangible way than any museum exhibit could.
 It’s a study in living history that just doesn’t exist in the U.S. (Sidenote: in looking for a picture of a tall man in a pub, I found my English doppelganger.)

 Infrastructure, Physical and Legal

-Contrasted with the American system of trails, where we generally hike there-and-back routes through rugged and remote virgin nature, the English walking experience includes interaction with people, culture, and history.
-The English walking tour means, more times than not, you’re in a small village, each with a unique history and feel, for lunch and another village for dinner.
+Contrasted with the American system of trails, where we generally hike there-and-back routes through rugged and remote virgin nature, the British walking experience includes interaction with people, culture, and history.
+The British walking tour means, more times than not, you’re in a small village, each with a unique history and feel, for lunch and another village for dinner.
 In the U.S., if you find a trail that passes so regularly through inhabited areas, you’re likely to find yourself eating at Burger King and staying in a Motel 6.
 Not quite the same experience.